mcrowe/soulmate.js/README.markdown

 Soulmate.js is covered by Jasmine and Jasmine-JQuery specs.
 See the `spec/` directory to browse the specifications.

-To run the specs, simple open `spec/spec_runner.html` in your browser.
+To run the specs, simply open `spec/spec_runner.html` in your browser.